blogtitle/blogsources/content/post/web-security-2-xss.md

 ---
 > This post is part of my developer-friendly security series.
 You can find all other posts [here](https://blogtitle.github.io/categories/web-security/).

+XSS is a vulnerability that allows attackers to run arbitrary JavaScript code in applications they shouldn't be able to control.
+This can lead to **complete account compromises for every victim** that follows a malicious link or visits a compromised page.

+There are two major families of XSS: server side and client side.
+Let's see how to best protect your app from them.

 # Server-Side XSS

 Most programs and web applications need to store and/or send back some data to the users.
 Modern web applications have hundreds of inputs and hundreds of outputs.
 As you might imagine sometimes developers get some escaping wrong and that is where things start going bad.